 How to unblock geo-locked content on Apple TV

 You can unblock geo-locked content on Apple TV with a VPN.
-Short for virtual private network, a VPN service encrypts all of a device’s internet traffic and routes it through an intermediary server in a location of the user’s choosing.
+Short for Virtual Private Network, a VPN service encrypts all of a device’s internet traffic and routes it through an intermediary server in a virtual location of the user’s choosing.
 Unfortunately, Apple TV doesn’t support VPN software, but you can install the VPN on the wifi router that the Apple TV is connected to.
 More on that below.

 The Best VPNs for Apple TV